-On Thursday night at Uniprix Stadium, 20-year-old Alexander Zverev of Germany disposed of world no.24 Nick Kyrgios of Australia in two sets (6-4, 6-3) at Rogers Cup presented by National Bank.
+On Thursday night at STADE IGA, 20-year-old Alexander Zverev of Germany disposed of world no.24 Nick Kyrgios of Australia in two sets (6-4, 6-3) at Rogers Cup presented by National Bank.

 With the win, he secured his quarterfinal berth in the Montréal Masters 1000.
 Waiting in the wings is Kevin Anderson of South Africa.